Zagita21/book/README.md

 $ cargo install mdbook
 ```

-and build the book from this directory:
+and finally build the book itself from within this directory:

 ```bash
 mdbook build